GNAA NextGen Committee's Mentorship Program

 Mentorship specifically helps guide future leaders and seasoned professionals entering the multifamily industry.
 Mentees looking to expand their knowledge and/or professional network will now have the ability to connect more effectively with our industry leaders, feel welcomed and have a valuable advocate to turn to in their career development.

-The below questionnaire is designed to help identify the most effective mentorship pairings, identifying topics of interest, and provide a framework for potential goals and outcomes.
+The below questionnaire is designed to help identify the most effective mentorship pairings, identify topics of interest, and provide a framework for potential goals and outcomes.

 FAQs of Mentorship Program